OCESS/orbitx/DEVELOPING.md

 For a guide on if and how you should contribute, read `CONTRIBUTING.md`
 For a guide on how to install and run OrbitX, read `README.md`
-For a guide on how the actual OrbitX codebase is structured, read `ARCHITECTURE.md`

 ## Quickstart